 If your rat’s incisors look something like this:

 They will not be able to grind them down properly and they will need to be clipped.
 You can do this yourself or you can let a vet do it.
-If you’re inexperienced I definitely would recommend letting a vet do it, at least the first time, and coming along so he can give you some pointers so that you can do it at home next time.
+If you’re inexperienced I definitely would recommend letting a vet do it, at least the first time.
+If you want to learn how to do it yourself, you can come along so he can give you some pointers so that you can do it at home next time.

 How to trim rat teeth at home

-Rats do not have nerve endings in their teeth so you do not have to worry that clipping their incisors will hurt them.
+Rats do not have nerve endings in the ends of their incisors so you do not have to worry that clipping them will hurt your rat.
 However, while it is necessary to clip their teeth if they have malocclusion, they will not enjoy it and will most likely resist.
 It’s best if you tackle this problem in a team of 2: 1 person to hold the rat, the other to clip the incisors.

 Rats are pretty clean and smart animals, but they have not (yet) figured out how to brush their teeth.
 Luckily for them, they do not have to.
-Their teeth remain quite clean on their own so there’s really no need to clean their teeth.
-Keep in mind, just because your rat has yellow teeth does not mean that they’re dirty – this is their natural color and does not mean that they need to be cleaned.
+They’re very capable of good detail hygiene even without brushing.
+Because of that, they remain quite clean on their own so there’s really no need to use a toothbrush Keep in mind, just because your rat has yellow teeth does not mean that they’re dirty – this is their natural color and does not mean that they need to be cleaned.

 However, while you do not need to clean their teeth, that doesn’t mean that rats can not have tooth decay or cavities.
 You should take preventative measures to prevent tooth decay.